Itai-Nelken/Pi-Assistant/README.md

 - [x] add dialog GUI
 - [ ] add my QEMU debs.
 - [ ] add box86 install script for 64bit OS's
-- [ ] maybe change whole gui to use YAD? or make a GUI using python? or c?
+- [ ] maybe change whole gui to use YAD? or make a GUI using python? or using c?

 ## FAQ